Umberto Caligaris

-Umberto Caligaris ([umˈbɛrto kaliˈɡaːris]; 26 July 1901 – 19 October 1940) was an Italian international footballer who played, normally at left-back, for A.S.
+Umberto Caligaris ([umˈbɛrto kaliˈɡaːris]; 26 July 1901 – 19 October 1940) was an Italian footballer who played, normally at left-back, for A.S.
 Casale and Juventus, before ending his career with Brescia.
-With Juventus he won an Italian record of five consecutive Serie A League titles between 1930 and 1935.
+With Juventus, he won an Italian record of five consecutive Serie A League titles between 1930 and 1935.
 He also managed to have a successful career with the Italy national team, notably winning a bronze medal at the 1928 Summer Olympic Games; he was also a member of the Italian side that won the 1934 FIFA World Cup.
 His 59 caps for Italy stood as a record for many years.
 Following his retirement he worked as a manager, coaching his former clubs Brescia and Juventus.